MatthewCQSZ/transfer-drl/README.md

 ### Using Our Algorithms

-You can use our Probabilistic Policy Reuse Algorithm, SAC Policy Reuse and TD3 Policy Reuse, directly by simply import and use them as Stable Baseline 3 algorithms.
+You can use our Probabilistic Policy Reuse Algorithm (original paper available at: [aamas-policy-reuse.pdf](https://www.cs.cmu.edu/~mmv/papers/06aamas-policy-reuse.pdf)), SAC Policy Reuse and TD3 Policy Reuse, directly, by simply import and use them as Stable Baseline 3 algorithms.
 Like this:

 ```
 from algorithm.sac_policy_reuse import SACPolicyReuse